-G.5 Trademarks
+G.6 Trademarks

 - The Apache Commons Codec TM library is a trademark of the Apache Software Foundation.
 See Apache Commons Codec web page. - Apache OpenOfficeTM Apache and the Apache feather logos are trademarks of The Apache Software Foundation.
 OpenOffice.org and the seagull logo are registered trademarks of The Apache Software Foundation.
-See Apache OpenOffice Trademarks web page. - Google MapsTM Google Maps is a trademark of Google Inc. See Google trademark web page for details. - Microsoft® Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+See Apache OpenOffice Trademarks web page. - Google MapsTM Google Maps is a trademark of Google Inc. See Google trademark web page for details. - HAProxy HAProxy is copyright of Willy Tarreau.
+See HAProxy website. - Microsoft® Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 See Microsoft trademark web page. - Microsoft® Active Directory® Microsoft and Microsoft Active Directory are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 See Microsoft trademark web page. - Microsoft® Exchange Server Microsoft and Microsoft Exchange Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 See Microsoft trademark web page. - Microsoft® Office Microsoft and Microsoft Office are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 See Microsoft trademark web page. - Windows® operating system Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 See Microsoft trademark web page. - Microsoft® SQL Server® Microsoft and Microsoft SQL Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 See Microsoft trademark web page. - Microsoft® Word® Microsoft and Microsoft Word are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-See Microsoft trademark web page. - MuleSoftTM and Mule ESBTM are among the trademarks of MuleSoft, Inc. See Mule Soft web page. - Oracle® Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
+See Microsoft trademark web page. - MuleSoftTM and Mule ESBTM are among the trademarks of MuleSoft, Inc. See Mule Soft web page. - NGiNX NGiNX is copyright of Igor Sysoev and Nginx, Inc. See NGiNX license page. - Oracle® Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 See Oracle trademarks web page. - Oracle® WebLogic Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 See Oracle trademarks web page. - Pentaho® Pentaho and the Pentaho logo are registered trademarks of Pentaho Inc. See Pen-taho trademark web page.